mentasuave01/Graph-cli-commands-cheatsheet/README.md

 0.64

-Certainly!
-Here's a consolidated overview of the flags/options for various commands in the Graph Protocol's `graph-cli` tool:
+flags/options for various commands in the Graph Protocol's `graph-cli` tool:

 ### Add Command
 - `--abi`: Path to the contract ABI.